I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The Knotted Room is north of the Temple Plaza.
 "High above you is a round opening to the room up there[if the rope ladder is not in the location].
 Whatever stairs or ladder might once have reached it is now long-since eroded or removed[end if]."

 The ropes are fixed in place in the Knotted Room.
 "Hanging from the ceiling are hundreds of threads - some thick as rope, some gossamer - and each is knotted at intervals.
 If you knew their code, you could read histories in these, and bloody legends.
 As it is, they brush over you as you pass, but leave you unenlightened."
 Understand "knots" or "knot" or "thread" or "threads" as the ropes.
 Instead of pulling or taking the ropes: say "They are all too firmly secured to the ceiling."
 Instead of touching or examining the ropes, say "You run your fingers down the nearest filament, and read the following: bump, bump-bump, bump-space-bump..."
-Instead of tieing something to the ropes: try tieing the second noun to the noun.
-Instead of tieing the ropes to something: say "They are an awkward thickness to tie to things.
+Instead of tying something to the ropes: try tying the second noun to the noun.
+Instead of tying the ropes to something: say "They are an awkward thickness to tie to things.
 Other than themselves, that is."
-Instead of tieing ropes to ropes: say "You try fashioning a ladder of sorts, but it does not entirely work: your knotwork skills are lacking, and the strands are too different in thickness and composition."
+Instead of tying ropes to ropes: say "You try fashioning a ladder of sorts, but it does not entirely work: your knotwork skills are lacking, and the strands are too different in thickness and composition."

 Effect of casting web at the ropes:
 	remove the ropes from play;